ANOTHER IDEA GONE SOUTH

 The next day we took our first ride.
 We decided on a little six mile jaunt, three miles each way.
 At the end of the first three miles was a moderate hill.
 It would help us get in shape for all the riding we planned on doing.

 Rick led the way.
 I followed.
 So much for camaraderie.
 We tried to talk, but even screaming we couldn’t hear each other.
 The first time I tried to make a hand signal for a turn I almost fell off my bike.
-I could have died for all Rick would have known.
+Rick was so far ahead that I could have died for all he would have known.

 I had another brush with death trying to ride up that hill.
 My heart was pounding out of my chest so hard that I had to ignore the fact that my legs felt like telephone poles stuffed with lead.

 The worst part ride was the last eighth of a mile.
 We live on a gravel road.
 It is all up hill, and after we conquer that, our driveway is even steeper.
-Not only did we have to drag ourselves, but we had to push our bikes.
+Not only did we have to drag ourselves up the slope, but we had to push our bikes.
 I wanted to pitch a tent, spend the night and make the rest of the trip next week.

 Honey,” I panted.
 “Next time let’s load our bikes in the truck, drive down the hill, park the truck, then unload the bikes and go for a ride.
 Then we can load them back into the truck when we are done and drive up this stupid hill.”